JaneliaSciComp/workstation/README.md

 ## For Developers

-For information about building this code base, see the [Release Process](docs/ReleaseProcess.md) documentation.
+For information about building this code base, see the [Development](docs/Development.md).
+To create an official release, see the [Release](docs/ReleaseProcess.md) documentation.